Calling all 21st century inventors!

 The Lit & Phil holds over 200,000 books on all subjects from engineering, sciences to natural history and poetry.
 It is where Joseph Swan lit a public room with electrical light for the first time, and where the innovators of the day used to come together to debate ideas and demonstrate new inventions.
 As it celebrates 200 years at home in the city, the Lit & Phil is looking towards the future.

-Little Inventors have run 4 school workshops asking children to come up with invention ideas to make city life better for our wildlife.
+Little Inventors ran 4 school workshops asking children to come up with invention ideas to make city life better for our wildlife.

-On Saturday 12th July 2025, we will unveil the three inventions brought to life by professional makers as part of a day of celebrations and creative activities at the Lit & Phil.
+On Saturday 12th July 2025, we unveiled the three inventions brought to life by professional makers as part of a day of celebrations and creative activities at the Lit & Phil.

 This project is funded by the Reece Foundation.

-Everything in the city has been invented for the benefit of us humans, from how we move, to where we live and how we enjoy ourselves - and so it can be reinvented to help our wildlife too.
-Could you make a lamppost better for birds?
-Invent a bench for wildlife to relax on?
-Or find clever ways to help us share the city with our fellow animals?
+Everything in the city has been invented for the benefit of us humans, from how we move, to where we live, and how we enjoy ourselves - and so it can be reinvented to help our wildlife too.
+You could've made a lamppost better for birds or invented a bench for wildlife to relax on!
+Or found clever ways to help us share the city with our fellow animals.

 Go to the CHALLENGE now!